digitalsadhu/express-object-defined-routes/README.md

 ]
 ```

-Create an express router from the definition array
+Create an express router from the definition array:
 ```js
 const router = eodr(definition)
 ```

-Mount the router in your express app
+Mount the router in your express app:
 ```js
 const app = express()
 app.use(router)